djbradyAtOpticalSciencesArizona/computationalImaging/ReadMe.md

 # Computational Imaging Codebase

-This repository includes notebooks support the textbook **Computational Imaging**
+This repository includes notebooks support the textbook **Computational Imaging and Computational Photography**

 Compuational Imaging is offered as course number 556 in Optical Sciences at the University of Arizona amd follows the topics in this text, which include